pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ## **Motivation**
 Model input batch may require significant amounts of RAM.
 For example, in video processing or in 3D graphics applications.

-By current dataloader multiprocessing pipline design, workers simultaneously prepere batches and send them into shared memory, using a queue.
+By current dataloader multiprocessing pipline design, workers simultaneously prepere batches and send them into shared memory, by a queue.
 In practice, about [num_workers] batches are simultenously stored in shared memory, nearly after epoch start.
 At most, [num_workers * prefetch_factor] may be stored in shared memory at the same time.
-The main process operates in parallel, to extract one batch after another, and inject it into the model for training/validation/test.
+The main process operates in parallel to the workers, to extract one batch after another, from shared memory, and inject it into the model for training/validation/test.

 Storing about [num_workers] batches in shared memory, at the same time, imposes a limit over [num_workers]:\
-[num_workers < SERVER_RAM_AVAILABLE_BYTES / BATCH_SIZE_BYTES]\
+[num_workers < servers_total_available_ram_in_bytes / batch_size_in_bytes]\
-This limitation can produce a bottleneck over training TPT, not allowing to increase num_workers, due to server's RAM limitations.
+This limitation can produce a bottleneck over training TPT, by not allowing to increase num_workers, due to server's RAM limitations.
-Alternatively, severs with more RAM can be used, to increase num_workers, increaseing severs cost.
+Alternatively, in order to increase num_workers, a severs with more RAM can be used, increaseing sever cost.

 A new dataloader multiprocessing pipeline is suggested.
-In this pipline the amount of batches sent into shared memory is not dependant in [num_workers].
+In this pipline, only up to [prefetch_factor] batches are simultenously processed by all the workers together.
-This decoupling, allowes to increase [num_workers] without any significant increase in RAM consumption.
+This decoupling from [num_workers], allowes to increase [num_workers], without any significant increase in shared memory consumption.
-As in current implemnation, workers are not expected to enter idle state during the epoch, hence no TPT reduction is expected for the same num_workers.
+As in current implemnation, workers are constantly recieving items, and are not expected to enter idle state.
+Hence no TPT reduction is expected.
-The new flow is designated to reduce RAM related bottelnecks and/or requirements, and improve training costeffectiveness.
+By introducing this improvement, the new flow is designated to reduce RAM related bottelnecks and/or requirements, and improve training costeffectiveness.

 ## **Proposed Implementation**
 ### **Definitions**